sigmAmaster/checkers_ncurses/README.md

 # checkers_ncurses

+this checkers game write with ncurses, this game can support mouse event.

 you can compile with this command in src directory

 // clang++ -pthread -lncurses *.cpp -o testclang++ -pthread -lncurses *.cpp -o test // compile command